 All things considered, we think ourselves pretty lucky.
 We have had so much help from family and friends and our community, it’s quite humbling.
 Geoffrey has been able to replace a lot of his tools.
 All our animals are safe (bar a few chickens), we are safe and now we have heaps to do in our retirement: build a new barn, improve the gardens, fix fences, clean out the dams………….
 It’s endless!

-Unfortunately after all this, our insurance company, Allianz, has denied our claim for the loss of the barn and accommodation which means we have the added stress of having to pursue legal action against them.
+Unfortunately after all this, our insurance company, Allianz, had denied our claim for the loss of the barn and accommodation which means we had the added stress of having to pursue action against them via the insurance ombudsman.
 We took out insurance in good faith and now when we need it, it has been denied.
 Pretty hard for Ma & Pa Kettle